 The Commission has, since its inception, provided and supported surveying and mapping services to Milwaukee County.
 As a part of such services, the Commission has, since 1984, provided a County Surveyor for Milwaukee County.
 The County Surveyor is responsible for perpetuating corners of the U.S. Public Land Survey System (USPLSS) that may be subject to disturbance, removal, or burial through construction or other activities, and for maintaining a record of the surveys required for such perpetuation.
 The U.S. Public Land Survey corners, as monumented, provide the basis for land and engineering surveys within the County.
-The Commission reset 48 corner monuments.
+The Commission reset 42 corner monuments over the last year.

 Additionally, the County Surveyor implemented a new procedure to validate the NAD83/2011 computed coordinates from the Commission developed technique.
 Every time a USPLSS corner is located for any reason a direct GPS measurement is made on that corner.
 The newly implemented procedural step has provided a beneficial quality check on evaluating the network integrity and overall geodetic accuracy.
-In 2022 the new procedural step required 232 USPLSS corners to be readjusted, however, in 2023 the Commission did not find any USPLSS corners observed requiring a readjustment and were all under the 0.2 feet tolerance.
-This indicates the procedure has been extremely beneficial and has further strengthened the overall geodetic quality of Milwaukee County.
+In 2024, the procedural step required 70 USPLSS corners to be readjusted.
+This step has been extremely beneficial and has further strengthened the overall geodetic quality of Milwaukee County.

-Lastly, a total of 28 additional UPLSS corners involved field work completed in 2023 in preparation for future work do street and highway or utility reconstruction proposed to be carried out in 2024.
+Lastly, a total of 101 additional UPLSS corners involved field work completed in 2024 in preparation for future work do street and highway or utility reconstruction proposed to be carried out in 2025.

 Also pursuant to State Legislation, a copy of each land survey plat prepared by a land surveyor must be filed with the County Surveyor, and through that office made available to other surveyors, engineers, realtors, assessors, and the public in general.
-The County Surveyor received, indexed, and filed 1,057 copies of new land surveys in 2023.
+The County Surveyor received, indexed, and filed 877 copies of new land surveys in 2024.

 In addition to meeting the statutory responsibilities of the County Surveyor, the Commission provides related technical assistance in survey and mapping in response to County requests.
-Most recently, the Commission has, at County request, provided special surveys to evaluate the horizontal and vertical accuracy of the orthoimagery captured in 2022 and LiDAR data captured in 2020 to ensure the mapping services by the aerial contractors met the expected accuracy.
-The Commission in 2023 also completed the special surveys in support of the 2024 ortho imagery along with administrative and technical support in the preparation of the 2025 Regionwide LIDAR project
+Most recently, the Commission has, at County request, completed special surveys in support of the 2024 ortho imagery and 2025 Regionwide Lidar project along with administrative, QA/QC, and technical support for these projects.

-• Orthophotography: Since 1995, the Commission has assisted Milwaukee County in the acquisition of digital orthophotography as part of the Regional Orthophotography Program with the latest acquisition occurring in 2022.
-The Commission assisted the County by providing Federal planning funds for a portion of the orthoimagery, planned review of the delivered orthoimagery to ensure it is consistent with the specifications of the regional project and providing independent features to ensure the horizontal accuracy.
-During the past year, the Commission has coordinated with the County on the latest acquisition of aerial imagery in 2022 and has currently evaluated the horizontal accuracy using the independent features that were tested and found to exceed horizontal specifications.
-The Commission is currently working with the County and other counties in the region that increases the interval to every other year acquisition.
-The Commission is currently preparing for a 2024 acquisition and in 2023 completed the specialize independent survey control to assist in validating the horizonal accuracy of the acquired imagery

-LiDAR: The Commission along with the County and the Milwaukee Metropolitan Sewerage District used the existing high-density LiDAR collected in 2020 to reprocess the above ground LiDAR points in the establishment of 3D buildings.
-Furthermore, the Commission provided the County 1ft Contours using the same 2020 high-density LiDAR data set.
-This high-density data set has been received by many engineers and GIS users and has become not only a template for other counties in the region but in the State of Wisconsin.
-In 2025 due to the successes of the data collected in 2020, Milwaukee County will acquire high density LiDAR along with all other counties in the region.
-This will be the first time that all counties in the region are collected in the same year.
-Again, the Commission will review provided LiDAR tiles and provide survey test points in Milwaukee and the region that will be used to verify the vertical accuracy of the high-density solution.
+- Orthophotography: Since 1995, the Commission has assisted Milwaukee County in the acquisition of digital orthophotography as part of the Regional Orthophotography Program with the latest acquisition occurring last year in late 2024.
+The Commission assisted the County by providing federal planning funds for a portion of the orthoimagery, planned review of the delivered orthoimagery that pointed out three minor issues with the delivered data that the contractor needed to correct, and provided independent features to ensure the horizontal accuracy.
+During the past year, the Commission has started coordination with the County on the latest acquisition of aerial imagery in 2026 and the specialized independent survey control to assist in validating the horizonal accuracy of the acquired imagery. - LiDAR: The 2020 high-density data were successfully received by many engineers and GIS users and has become not only a template for other counties in the Region but in the State of Wisconsin.
+In 2025 due to the successes of the data collected in 2020, Milwaukee County has acquired high density LiDAR along with all other counties in the Region.
+This will be the first time that all counties in the Region are collected in the same year.
+Again, the Commission staff will review provided LiDAR tiles, provide survey test points in Milwaukee and the Region that will be used to verify the vertical accuracy of the high-density solution and generate 1ft contours.